 That’s known as a forbearance option.

-Other terms you want to look into is to see what happens if you become disabled or and this is the worst thing to think about, if you happen to pass away, will the loan be discharged are their options available to you.
+Other terms you want to look into are to see what happens if you become disabled or if this is the worst thing to think about if you happen to pass away, will the loan be discharged are there options available to you.

 Need a Consiger

 – Make sure there is a consiger release option.

 But, if you need a cosigner, is there a cosigner release option?

 Cosigner release essentially means if you meet certain terms of conditions, which could be making a certain amount of payments on time for a certain period of time, you can actually release your cosigner from the obligation of that loan.

 – Many lenders will offer an interest rate reduction if you set up an automatic payment.